 No. Now, a married person can apply for a GRC with a statutory declaration from the spouse consenting to recognition.
 If the spouse does not consent, the person applies for an “interim” GRC which either party can use to apply for the marriage to be annulled.
 After annulment, the person can get a full GRC.
 There have been 196 interim GRCs, and 130 of them have been converted to full GRCs.

 Marriage should not give rights of control over the spouse.
 Anyone should be able to get their gender recognised.
 Either party might want a divorce after the gender was recognised, and existing law would allow either to claim it.

 9. Do you think the privacy and disclosure of information provisions in section 22 of the Gender Recognition Act are adequate?

-No idea.
-I will think about that one.
 It’s a criminal offence to out someone in particular circumstances, but no-one has ever been prosecuted for it.
 It should be a crime to out someone with the intention of causing them harm, and a crime recklessly to out someone where harm has resulted.
 More here.